PX4/PX4-user_guide/en/computer_vision/collision_prevention.md

 - The pink line shows where the user is trying to move the vehicle (this is the same for both diagrams).
 - The blue line shows the angle where received sensor data *can be used* (and what will be discarded).
   - This is equal to double `MPC_COL_PREV_ANG` degrees centred on the commanded setpoint.
-  - On the left diagram the `MPC_COL_PREV_D` angle is 90 degrees, so all sensors on the right hand side of the vehicle are included.
+  - On the left diagram the `MPC_COL_PREV_D` angle is 90 degrees, so all sensor data from the right hand side of the blue line is included.
-  - On the right the angle is 45 degrees, resulting in a smaller set of sensors being used (note the sensors close to the obstacle are omitted!)
+  - On the right the angle is 45 degrees, resulting in a smaller set of sensor data being used (note the sensor data close to the obstacle is excluded!)
 - The red arc shows the angle where sensor data *will be used*.
   This is the subset of sensors that are both in range of an obstacle, and within the angle defined by the blue line.

 ![MPC_COL_PREV_ANG image](../../assets/computer_vision/collision_prevention_angle.png)

-Because it has such a large angle the vehicle on the left includes sensors that are within the 4m minimum range; the distance used for calculation is 4m, and the commanded setpoint is ignored.
+The vehicle on the left specifies a large angle, causing the collision prevention algorithm to consider sensor data that is within the 4m minimum range (in the velocity calculation).
+This may result in the commanded setpoint being ignored (vehicle doesn't move) or obeyed at a reduced velocity.
-The vehicle on the right uses an angle that discards the sensors that are close to the obstacle.
+The vehicle on the right uses an angle that causes the collision prevention algorithm to discard the sensor data that is closest to the obstacle.
-It measures a larger minimum distance (6m), and hence is able to move.
+The vehicle is therefore more likely to be able to move in the commanded direction.

 ## PX4 Distance Sensor {#rangefinder}